 This menu allows the brightness of the LCD backlight to be adjusted.
 Since the backlight uses a significant amount of power, reducing the brightness will extend battery life.
 In bright, sunny conditions, the backlight has very little effect and generally doesn't help readability, so the HydroSense II detects the ambient light conditions and automatically turns off the backlight when exposed to bright daylight.
-Using the buttons, set the brightness to an acceptable level.
-Press or store to quit.
+Using the $\checkmark$ buttons, set the brightness to an acceptable level.
+Press READ to save or STORE to quit.